 - Easy to wear and remove

-Some of the popular and recommended hiking shoe brands are Forclaz Fresh, Arpenaz Flex series, Salomon, Woodland and Weinbrenner low ankle series.
+Some of the popular and recommended hiking shoe brands are Forclaz Fresh, Woodland and Weinbrenner (associate company in Bata Corporation) low ankle series.
+You can also find plenty of options in the Decathlon hiking shoes section on their website and in stores.

-Trekking shoes are a grade above hiking shoes.
-They are usually shoes with good ankle support:
+Trekking boots or shoes are a grade above hiking shoes.
+They are usually shoes with good ankle support.

 Where are they used:

-These shoes are made for trekking in various seasons and for trekking in different gradients.
+These shoes are made for trekking in various seasons and on different gradients.
 They are ideal for:

 - Longer treks, usually week-long treks